Duty of candour

 information about our policies and procedures

-When something has happened that triggers the duty of candour, staff have a duty to report this to Lauren Millar Nursery manager or Kelly Marie Smith Nursery depute who have responsibility for ensuring that the duty of candour procedure is followed.
+When something has happened that triggers the duty of candour, staff have a duty to report this to Lauren Millar Nursery manager or Kelly Marie Brown Nursery depute who have responsibility for ensuring that the duty of candour procedure is followed.

 Management record any incidents and will report to the care inspectorate.
 Anyone involved in the incident will be involved to review what has happened and any changes that need to be implemented.